 So far this year, gold is up about 2% to around $900 an ounce.
 However, gold critics argue that it should have performed even better given the state of the local and global economies, while advocates of the yellow metal argue that the worst is still ahead of us and that the best gains for gold are still to come with $2,000 not beyond reach.

 Will Gold Shine going forward?

 What might happen, no one knows.
-But for investors who want to hedge against potential economic turmoil, buying gold could be a good diversification plan in 2009.
-Like 2008, it may be one of the few asset classes that holds up at year end barring a miraculous economic recovery.
+But for investors who want to hedge against potential economic turmoil, buying gold could be a good diversification plan in the year ahead.
+Like in 2008, it may be one of the few asset classes that holds up at year end barring a miraculous economic recovery.